bmatusiak/expo-headless-task/README.md

 # Expo Headless Task Module

 Android-only Expo module providing a simple bridge for starting/stopping a foreground Service that runs a React Native Headless JS task.
 Useful for lightweight periodic work, short background loops, or continuing processing when the UI is minimized.
+The foreground notification is clickable and will bring your app to the foreground.

 ## Features
 - Start a foreground service tied to a registered Headless JS task.